Yan Fu: Life

-On January 8, 1854, Yan Fu was born in what is modern-day Fuzhou, Fujian Province to a respectable scholar-gentry family in the trade of Chinese medicine.
+On January 8, 1854, Yan Fu was born in what is modern-day Fuzhou, Fujian province, to a respectable scholar-gentry family in the trade of Chinese medicine.
 In his early years, Yan Fu's father greatly encouraged Yan Fu to obtain a high level of education and prepare for the Imperial examination.
 However, the death of his father in 1866 caused an abrupt change to these plans.
 A year later, Yan Fu entered the Foochow Arsenal Academy in Fuzhou, a Western school where he studied a variety of subjects including English, arithmetic, geometry, algebra, trigonometry, physics, chemistry, astrology and navigation.
 This was a turning point in young Yan Fu's life as he was able to experience the first-hand contact with Western science, thus inspiring the enthusiasm that carried him through the rest of his career.

 After graduating with high honors in 1871, Yan Fu went on to spend the next five years at sea.
 He first served aboard the training ship Jianwei (建威) and later on the battlecruiser Yangwu (揚武).
 In 1877–79 he studied at the Royal Naval College, Greenwich, England.
 During his years there, he became acquainted with China's first ambassador Guo Songtao, and despite their age difference and status gap developed a strong friendship.
 Benjamin Schwartz mentions in his biography that "they often spent whole days and nights discussing differences and similarities in Chinese and Western thought and political institutions".

 His return to China, however, did not bring him the immediate success he was hoping for.
 Though he was unable to pass the Imperial Civil Service Examination, he was able to obtain a teaching position at the Foochow Arsenal Academy and then Beiyang Naval Officers' School (北洋水師學堂) at Tianjin.
-During this time, Yan Fu succumbed to the opium addiction that had sprung up in China.
+During this time, Yan Fu succumbed to opium addiction which was wide spread in China at the time.